danielthompson/polytope/lib/googletest-1.10.0/docs/pkgconfig.md

 ### Help! pkg-config can't find GoogleTest!

-Let's say you have a `CMakeLists.txt` along the lines of the one in this tutorial and you try to run `cmake`.
+Let's say you have a `CMakeLists.txt` along the lines of the one in this tutorial and you try to thread_entrypoint `cmake`.
 It is very possible that you get a failure along the lines of:

 ```